sheehui/tp/docs/DeveloperGuide.md

       will appear in the result display.

    3. Test case: `append n/Diamond Policy iv/$10000 pr/$200 c/$1000` <br>
-      Expected: No policy will be added as an invalid format has been used.
+      Expected: Policy will not be added as an invalid format has been used.
 An error message showing the correct format will be shown in the result display.

 3. Removing an asset/liability/policy from a client.